 What Is a Child Care Specialist?

 A career as a child care specialist can be rewarding for those who love to work with and nurture young children.
-Child care specialists work in a variety of setting from preschools to family homes.
+Child care specialists work in a variety of settings from preschools to family homes.
 Prerequisites vary by employer, but a high school diploma or equivalent, work experience and undergraduate coursework in early childhood education are required in order to pursue certification, which may lead to increased job opportunities.
 It takes anywhere from 1-3 years to complete the certification prerequisites following high school.